-Even if you’ve dealt with spinal stenosis and radiating pain for many years, you’ll be pleased to know there are innovative solutions available at Manhattan Orthopedics, located in Midtown Manhattan near Central Park in Columbus Circle.
+Even if you’ve dealt with spinal stenosis and radiating pain for many years, you’ll be pleased to know there are innovative solutions available at Manhattan Orthopedics, located in Midtown Manhattan, Brooklyn and Astoria, New York.
 Board-certified orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, has extensive experience treating spinal stenosis with various innovative treatment options, from nerve blocks and lifestyle changes to minimally invasive surgical intervention.
 Dr. Varma can help you decide the right path to enhance your health, wellness, and physical functioning.
 Call our office or schedule a consultation online today.

 Spinal stenosis refers to the narrowing of the spaces within your spine.
 This can put pressure on the nerves traveling through your spine.
 Most commonly, spinal stenosis develops in the lower back and neck.

 Symptoms of spinal stenosis include tingling, numbness, pain, and muscle weakness in the legs, arms, neck, and back, as well as problems with walking and balance.